 Tips for Fine-Tuning Wild Texture

-Building on these basic core-spun yarn designs you will discover many other opportunities to modify structure and texture.
+Building on these basic core-spun yarn designs, you will discover many other opportunities to modify structure and texture.

 Wire Core

 Wire core yarns are fun to sculpt into vessels, weave into textured cloth, and more.
 Beading wire and floral wire work well and are available at most craft stores.
-To start, take 12–18 inches of wire off the spool and then secure the spool so the rest of the wire does not unwind from the spool as you spin.
+To start, take 12 to 18 inches of wire off the spool and then secure the spool so the rest of the wire does not unwind from the spool as you spin.
 Secure the wrapping fiber and begin core spinning down the wire.
 When you reach the spool, unwind another short length and secure the spool again.
 While you spin, twist will travel down the wire and cause the spool to spin freely as you wrap the fiber around the wire core.

 Handspun created using a wire core thread.